vsevolodiakovlev/mismatch_toolbox/README.md

-log[19] removing the observations... log[20] no observations have the value of nan for [earn] log[21] n=76713; 73937 observations have been removed log[22] trim earningns at the 1st and 99th percentiles log[23] n=75188
+log[19] removing the observations... log[20] no observations have the value of nan for [earn] log[21] n=76713; 73937 observations have been removed log[22] trim earnings at the 1st and 99th percentiles log[23] n=75188

 ISCO-08 skill level